Greedy recursion parameter selection for one-way spatial integration of hyperbolic equations: Demonstration of the greedy algorithm for spatial marching

-We first demonstrate, for the oblique-wave case studied by Joslin et al.~\cite{Joslin_1993_DNS} and discussed in section~\ref{sec:joslin}, that greedy parameter selection reduces computational cost in both linear and nonlinear calculations.
+We first demonstrate for the oblique breakdown case discussed in Section~\ref{sec:greedySingle} that greedy parameter selection reduces computational cost in both linear and nonlinear calculations.
 The problem parameters remain the same as before, and we consider the streamwise domain $Re_x \in [2.74, 6.08] \times 10^5$ with $N_x=2000$ stations.
-We compare the number of recursion parameters required for convergence and measure speed-up based on total wall-clock time, including all steps of the greedy selection process.
+We compare the number of recursion parameters required for convergence of the relative error in the $N$-factor, which is a measure of the disturbance growth used in the $e^N$ method to empirically predict laminar-turbulent transition in boundary-layer flows~\cite{VanIngen_1956_eN,Smith_1956_eN}, and measure speed-up based on total wall-clock time.
+Note that the $N$-factor is defined as $N = \max_{x} \ln [ A(x) / A(x_0) ]$, where $A(x) = \max_{y} u'(x,y)$ is the disturbance amplitude and $x_0$ is domain inlet.